patrickfrank1/zettelkasten/metacognition_productivity/2022_yinsights_bernie_clark.md

   - books were used like notes
   - most knowledge was deliberately kept hidden
 - purpose of the yoga practice was to prepare the student for meditation
+  - yoga means discipline
-  - when we are still and undistracted by bodily sensations, meditaion can arise
+  - when still and undistracted by bodily sensations, meditation can arise
+  - in meditative state realization and liberation can arise
+- hatha yoga
+  - build strong, healthy body, that allows yogi to meditate for many hours
+  - describes only 16 asanas
+  - lotus pose (padmasana) is recommended for pranayama breathing
+- by the time of the british raj asanas were blended with gymnastics, wrestling and other yang like exercises
+  - yoga practice moved away from seated yin-like poses
-  -
+  - focusing more on strength